jspecht3/pixi-tutorial/README.md

 -----------------------------------
 gen-data, gen-plot, open-plot
 ```
 Ideally, all tasks would be able to run on your machine.
-If there are some that cannot, the fix is very simple.
-Go into `pixi.toml`, add support for your platform, remove `pixi.lock`, and rerun the command `pixi install`.
+If there are commands that cannot cannot, do the following: go into `pixi.toml`, add support for your platform, remove `pixi.lock`, and rerun the command `pixi install`.

 Next, we can run the task `open-plot`,
 ```